 Cul de Sac is the latest research project for the stage from the Kor’sia cultural association, under the leadership of Spanish-based Italian choreographers Antonio de Rosa and Mattia Russo.
 Kor’sia is a space for meeting and exchan- ging ideas, promoting the creation of networks within Madrid’s cultural sphere.

 For this project, the association draws from its passion for professionalizing and incorporating diverse visions in its work, relying on collaborators from the fields of communications, pro- duction, management and cultural creation.
-Kor’sia also has the support of the dancers from the Compañía Nacional de Danza, which is currently under the leadership of José Carlos Martínez, as well as other artists and professionals that have established themselves in Madrid’s cultural scene.

 The title of the piece is indicative of its conceptual universe: the physical and mental limits that constrain the desires for fulfill- ment shared by all human beings.